University of New Mexico

 A Master’s Degree with at least 5 years of collection experience is required, and a Ph.D. can substitute for some of the experience.
 The successful candidate should demonstrate strong skills in collection management, organization, and supervision, and should have a record of accomplishment with respect to the development, promotion and use of collections.
 Demonstrated database skills are also essential.
 Imaging skills and genetic resource management skills are desirable.

 The successful applicant must have demonstrated expertise in ichthyology, preferably with knowledge of taxonomy of global and regional (southwestern US and northern Mexico) fishes, and have experience in natural history collection use and management.
-Candidates should have experience with relational databases (such as Microsoft Access or Arctos), as well as familiarity with online data aggregators and current digitization efforts in biodiversity collections.
+Candidates should have experience with relational databases (such as Microsoft Access and Arctos), as well as familiarity with online data aggregators and current digitization efforts in biodiversity collections.
 Curation and digital management of genetic resources (tissues) is an important component of this position.
 The Collections Manager of Fishes will serve as an advocate for natural history collections, and must be able to communicate their importance to members of the public and to the university and scientific communities alike.
 Exceptional organizational skills are required.